10 Common Mistakes Authors Make When Hiring a Book Cover Illustrator

 What should be in the contract:

-Standard practice: exclusive license for use within the book and marketing — included in base price.
-Full rights transfer (work for hire) — doubles the price or more.
-Source files — at extra cost or in premium package.
+Standard practice: exclusive license for use within the book and marketing is included in base price.
+Full rights transfer (work for hire) doubles the price or more.
+Source files at extra cost or in premium package.

 Mistake 3: Trying to please everyone instead of the target audience